plewis/plewis.github.io/phylogenetics/lab-simulation.md

     tar zxvf 1.3.4.tar.gz

 You should now have a directory named Seq-Gen-1.3.4 inside your _simlab_ directory.
+You can now delete the _1.3.4.tar.gz_ file:

+    rm 1.3.4.tar.gz

 Navigate into the _source_ subdirectory of the new _Seq-Gen-1.3.4_ directory:

     cd Seq-Gen-1.3.4/source